wise-coders/influxdb-jdbc-driver/README.md

 Searching data by tags is fast

-This is because of the tags “firstName” and “lastName” flux language splits the data into tables on each change of the combination of tags

 You should be very careful with the combination of tags, ensure they are limited to avoid high cardinality:
 [avoid high cardinality](https://docs.influxdata.com/influxdb/cloud/write-data/best-practices/resolve-high-cardinality/)